- Written by Murray Byfield

 Australia's only Megalithic site?

 The Gympie Pyramid is not really a Pyramid at all but a sandstone terraced hill on the outskirts of Gympie in Queensland Australia.
-Since its “discovery” in 1975 by amateur archaeologist Rex Gilroy, (locals had known about the site for years) many theories have been put forward as to who or what built it.
+Since its “discovery” in 1975 by an amateur Australian archaeologist, (locals had known about the site for years) many theories have been put forward as to who or what built it.

 These theories range from Aliens, Atlanteans, Ancient Egyptian and Chinese sailors, Italian Winemakers, Swiss Horticulturists, to Polynesians.